duckmanager/Bathymetric-map-Lake-Caputh/README.md

     general informations:
     Combine sonar and GPS data, optimize data quality and add seperatly measured edge points to create a dataset usable in GIS-interpolations.

+    basic starter guide for Riversurveyor M9 and ProNivo PNR21 Put ASCII and matlab export (has to contain correct date) of each survey in /data Put the .txt of ProNivo PNR21 for each measurment day in /data

+    - waterbody.shp in data/shp_files
+    - edge_depth_measurements.csv with edge measuremnts (in m) in data/outline

+    - waterlevel.csv with ["date"],["waterlevel"] - (youngest waterlevel cant be older than earliest survey, oldest waterlevel cant be younger than last survey), in data/waterlevel
+    - variables for automatic filtering

 required packages:
 - pathlib
 - pandas